cr27/Neurological-Mindfile/README.md

 # Mindfile
-Currently a file that is composed of 4/5 Mindbytes, the neurogenomic mindbyte, the personality mindbyte,the neurotranscriptome mindbyte, and the neuroproteome mindbyte.
+Currently a file that is composed of 4/5 Mindbytes, the neurogenomic mindbyte, the personality mindbyte, the neurotranscriptome mindbyte, and the neuroproteome mindbyte.
 Still missing the neuroimaging mindbyte.
 The mindfile is a postgresql database hosted on the cloud.
 The mindfile is representative of an individual's neurological identity.
 This is a prototype.

 ## References